Florida Traumatic Brain Injury Lawyer (TBI)

 Generally, the signs and symptoms of a traumatic brain injury can include, but are not limited to:

-It’s important to note that TBI injuries may not be easy to spot in elderly adults or infants.
-That’s why most Florida brain injury attorneys suggest contacting a doctor quickly after a head injury occurs.
+It’s important to note that TBI injuries may not be easy to spot in elderly adults, children, or infants.
+That’s why most Florida brain injury lawyers suggest contacting a doctor for a medical examination quickly after a head injury occurs.

 Recent research suggests that traumatic brain injuries lead to more than 2.5 million ER visits and nearly 300,000 hospitalizations every year.
 Further, the CDC posits that traumatic brain injuries are the cause of nearly 30% of all deaths caused by injuries in the U.S.

-With that in mind, a few of the most common causes for traumatic brain injuries include:
+With that in mind, a few of the most common causes and risk factors for traumatic brain injuries include:

-For the most part, falls, car accidents and assaults are the most common causes of TBI-related hospitalizations.
+Falls, car accidents, and assaults are the most common causes of brain injuries and TBI-related hospitalizations.
 Further, certain groups of people are more likely to suffer severe injury or death from a TBI than others.

 Florida Law: Brain Injury Victims Claim Statutes

-Florida personal injury laws account for brain injuries, and they offer the victim an opportunity to seek compensation for injuries caused by negligent doctors, property owners, and commercial companies.
+Florida personal injury laws account for brain injuries, head trauma, and disability, and they offer the victim an opportunity to seek compensation for injuries caused by negligent doctors, property owners, and commercial companies.

-Other than car accidents, a few of the most common cases that a Florida brain injury lawyer is likely to represent include, but are not limited to premises liabilities, products liabilities, and medical malpractice.
+Other than car accidents, a few of the most common causes of brain injuries that a Florida brain injury lawyer is likely to represent include, but are not limited to, premises liabilities, product liabilities, and medical malpractice.
 Learn more about each below.

 Premises Liabilities